legennd48/alx-system_engineering-devops/0x19-postmortem/README.md

+# Learning to write a postmoterm report.
+you will find below a copy of the said report. please find original on: [medium](https://medium.com/@legennd48/website-x-outage-postmortem-january-8-2024-388b42da7bb8)

 Website Outage Postmortem (January 8, 2024)
 This report details an outage affecting our website on January 8, 2024, from 6:00 AM to 6:46 AM WAT.
 During this time, users were unable to access our services.
 We take full responsibility for this downtime and apologize for any inconvenience caused.
 Issue Summary: